hoangtranson/nric-validator/README.md

 An Utility to validate Malaysia NRIC

-I decided to publish this as public library after applied this code to 3 Angular Projects and fixed some issues on it.
+I decided to publish this as public library after using this library to 3 Angular Projects and fixed some issues on it.

 ## Tech stacks